mwalker-tmd/IaC-Demo/README.md

 ### Process
-As before, I will be following this process:
+I will be following this process, which follows the best practices for iterative code development:
 1. Implement the code for the current step of the tutorial
 2. Use Checkov to validate the code (`checkov -d .`)
 3. Use Terraform to apply the code: